datastax/spark-cassandra-connector/doc/0_quick_start.md

  - the classpath of your project
  - the classpath of every Spark cluster node

+The easiest way to do this is to make the assembled connector jar using

+     sbt assembly

+This will generate a jar file with all of the required dependencies in

+     spark-cassandra-connector/spark-cassandra-connector/target/scala-2.10/spark-cassandra-connector-assembly-*.jar

+Then add this jar to your Spark classpath by adding the following line to your spark-env.sh

+    SPARK_CLASSPATH=spark-cassandra-connector/spark-cassandra-connector/target/scala-2.10/spark-cassandra-connector-assembly-$CurrentVersion-SNAPSHOT.jar

 This driver is also compatible with Spark distribution provided in [DataStax Enterprise 4.5](http://www.datastax.com/documentation/datastax_enterprise/4.5/datastax_enterprise/newFeatures.html).